D-2.11 Noise Bootstrapping

 D-2.11.5 Digit Extraction

-Remember we defined polynomial Z as the scaled noisy plaintext: Z = p𝜀1M + E+ Kp𝜀 = p𝜀1M + Emod p𝜀, and each zi is the i-th coefficient of Z (where 0 i n 1).
-The goal of the digit extraction step is to homomorphically zero out the lower (base-p) 𝜀 1 digits of each zi, where the noise resides.
+Remember that we defined polynomial Z as the scaled noisy plaintext: Z = p𝜀1M + E+ Kp𝜀 p𝜀1M + Emod p𝜀, and each zi is the i-th coefficient of Z (where 0 i n 1).
+The goal of the digit extraction step is to homomorphically zero out and delete (i.e., shift to the right) the lower (base-p) 𝜀 1 digits of each zi, where the noise resides.

-First, we always think of zi as a base-p number (since this is a modulo-p𝜀 value) as follows:
+First, we always think of zi as a base-p representation (since this is a modulo-p𝜀 value) as follows:

 zi = zi,𝜀1p𝜀1 + zi,𝜀2p𝜀2 + + zi,2p2 + zi,1p + zi,0 mod p𝜀